Blaisorblade/pdbp.github.io/index.md

 Think of

- - Functions as *expression templates* with, to be filled in, *unknown parts* (its parameters).
+ - A functions as an *expression template* with, to be filled in, *unknown parts* (its parameters).
- - Programs as *computation templates* with a, to be filled in, *unknown part* (its parameter).
+ - A programs as a *computation template* with a, to be filled in, *unknown part* (its parameter).

 [AppendixFunctionsAndExpressions](#appendixfunctionsandexpressions) has demo code that compares
- - pointful, expression oriented, and function application (argument binding) based programming, with
+ - pointful, expression oriented, and function application (argument binding) based programming,

+with

  - pointfree, function oriented, and function composition based programming.

 #### **About descriptions (for those who are a bit impatient)**